County releases daily COVID-19 update

+Hunt County has added three new confirmed COVID-19 cases since late Sunday night, while testing for the virus continues.

-The office of Hunt County Judge Bobby Stovall has released the daily COVID-19 update, which reveals there have been 44 total cases of the virus in the county as of Monday morning.
-Of those, 15 people have recovered while 27 individuals are listed as current cases, with 23 recovering at home and with four patients still hospitalized.
+As of the release of the official report this morning, there were 47 total confirmed cases of the virus in Hunt County.
+Of those, 23 people had recovered while 22 individuals were listed as current cases, with 21 patients recovering at home and with one patient still hospitalized.

-Two cases have been previously tracked, one of which was transferred to a different county, and one other patient’s test was misread as a positive but is currently negative.
+Two people in Hunt County have reportedly died as a result of the virus.

+The Texas Department of State Health Services reported 899 people had been tested for COVID-19 in Hunt County as of Saturday morning, an increase of 15 tests since Friday’s report.

 Commented